ugm2/weaviate-ml/README.md

 This project is part of the Weaviate Machine Learning Engineer challenge.
 It demonstrates a workflow utilizing Weaviate to process, index, and search data, with a user-friendly frontend for interaction.
 Additionally, this project includes a job openings analytics component, showcasing my ability to handle both the UI and data modulation aspects of the challenge.

+**You can access the frontend by clicking [here](https://0c97-83-49-112-195.ngrok-free.app/).**

+Be mindful of the usage, there are not many credits for the underlying LLM API when searching.

 ## Technologies Used

 - Python 3.10